Our expert nutritional team talk to customers every day answering their equine nutritional questions.

-The only feed that needs to be soaked prior to feeding is our Pure Veteran Pellets.
+The only feeds that need to be soaked prior to feeding are our Pure Veteran Pellets and Pure Meadow Mash.
 These must be soaked two parts water to one part feed and left for up to an hour until a soft mash is formed.

 None of our other feeds need to be soaked.
 We do however suggest that you dampen well with water prior to feeding.

 Although alfalfa has many good properties including high protein and calcium levels, some horses cannot tolerate it.
-It can cause excitable or fizzy behaviour or cause hives or itchy skin.
+In some cases it can also cause cause hives or itchy skin.
 Most horse feeds contain some degree of alfalfa.
 By making our feeds alfalfa free we provide an alternative feed for those horses that are sensitive to it.